sealerio/basefs/README.md

 ### build with specify platform

-this will build a CloudImage with amd64 platform, default is linux/amd64,linux/arm64.
+This will build a CloudImage with amd64 platform, default is linux/amd64,linux/arm64.

 ```shell
 auto-build -v=v1.22.8 --platform=amd64
 ```

-### build with specify name
+### build with specified name

 this will build a CloudImage with amd64 platform.